After what felt like an eternity, the aggressive Rep Fitness PowerSpeed bar has arrived!

 For the record, I really appreciate Rep Fitness listening to their customers and adding this feature.
 It was a direct request by multiple equipment junkies, and it actually follows two notable bars made by Iron Grip and Hammer Strength, which also offer this shortened knurl.

 The PowerSpeed bar is currently being offered in hard chrome and manganese phosphate.
-Stainless Steel is likely to come sometime in 2019, but nothing is imminent.
-I personally went with manganese phosphate because A.) I’ve never used a manganese phosphate bar, and; B.) Hard chrome isn’t my personal favorite.
+Stainless Steel was later introduced, which is what I currently have.
+With this review, however, I went with manganese phosphate because A.) I’ve never used a manganese phosphate bar, and; B.) Hard chrome isn’t my personal favorite.

 What I’ve come to learn about manganese phosphate is that it’s a conversion coating applied through immersion.
 It, therefore, provides a better overall feel to a hard chrome shaft, as it’s not a plated finish.
 The manganese phosphate actually reminds me of the feeling of a black oxide shaft, which may be why I compare it so favorably to the Vulcan Absolute v2.
 The other benefit of manganese phosphate is that it provides nice resistance to oxidation.
 Hard chrome also has oxidation fighting qualities, but I think the overall qualities of the manganese phosphate make it a better option.

 The shaft itself measures in at 29mm, which is ideal (and common) for a power bar.
 The tensile strength is 215k, which is in-line or higher than most other power bars.
 I don’t really pay much attention to tensile strength, to be honest.
 A legitimate power bar these days is going to provide 99% of the population everything they need in that department.
 I do like how Rep Fitness made the 205k yield strength of this bar public knowledge, as most companies don’t offer up this information.